-After both the WHO’s announcement of COVID 19 as a global pandemic, and the President of the Republic of South Africa’s declaration of a state of disaster on 15th March, ASSITEJ SA will be following all relevant protocols and measures as set out by the relevant health authorities.
+Since both the WHO’s announcement of COVID 19 as a global pandemic, and the President of the Republic of South Africa’s declaration of a state of disaster on 15th March, ASSITEJ SA has continued to follow all relevant protocols and measures as set out by the relevant health authorities.

 As a network organisation, our duty is to support our members, the artists, theatre companies, organisations and institutions that provide artistic experiences to children and young people nationally, in a range of different contexts.
 This is a critical time for the arts – with growing discontentment with the status quo.
 This includes a dysfunctional arts ecosystem, a lack of strategic funding and support, a dwindling audience base and a general devaluing of children and young people as potential audiences, participants and actors within the space.
-The widespread cancellation of performances, tours, festivals and other spaces of activity will impact very heavily on our members, affecting their capacity to support themselves and their families.
-Children and young people also face a challenging time, with schools closed for long periods, with reduced contact time with learners, with online learning providing challenges of access and with many organisations cancelling their holiday activities.
-As a result, there will be many children nationally, without stimulation or meaningful activity, without the resources to engage virtually, and in physical environments may be compromised and unsafe.
+The widespread cancellation of performances, tours, festivals and other spaces of activity has impacted very heavily on our members, affecting their capacity to support themselves and their families.
+Children and young people have faced a challenging time, with schools closed for long periods, with reduced contact time with learners, with online learning providing challenges of access and with many organisations cancelling their holiday activities.
+As a result, there have been many children nationally, without stimulation or meaningful activity, without the resources to engage virtually, and in physical environments may be compromised and unsafe.

-In the face of these challenges, ASSITEJ SA is determined to:
+In the face of these challenges, ASSITEJ SA has determined to:

-1. Ensure a safe working environment for our staff in Cape Town, Johannesburg and Durban, and work virtually.
+1. Ensure a safe working environment for our staff in Cape Town, Johannesburg and Durban, and work virtually when necessary.

-2. Work with other partners, our funders and stakeholders, to see what can be done to mitigate the impact of this extended period of inactivity on both our audiences and our members.
+2. Work with other partners, our funders and stakeholders, creatively and innovatively, to mitigate the impact of this period on both our audiences and our members.
 See our most recent projects.

 3. Research and share meaningful and creative ways that artists can engage with children and young people in their communities, and support our artists to do so wherever possible.